rogeriopvl/nodo/README.md

 *Important:* Nodo does not delete any data in the Wunderlist database.
 Even if you delete tasks, they are just marked as deleted, and can be recovered with the `nodo restore` command.

+## First Run

+On the first run nodo asks your permission to anonymously track some usage patterns.
+This is very useful to improve nodo, but completely optional and anonymous.
+Only major commands like `show`, `help`, `list`, etc are tracked.
+Their respective arguments are not tracked.

 ## Usage

     Usage: nodo <action> [arguments]